The Pirbright Institute Modern Slavery & Human Trafficking Statement for 2025-2026

 4.3 Respond to guidance and changes in legislation on Modern Slavery and Human Trafficking.

-4.4 Contribute to the UK Government Modern Slavery Registry by adding The Pirbright Institute’s Modern Slavery & Human Trafficking Statement for 2024-2025.
+4.4 Contribute to the UK Government Modern Slavery Registry by adding The Pirbright Institute’s Modern Slavery & Human Trafficking Statement for 2025-2026.

-4.5 Ensure that template contracts produced by Pirbright include the language already adopted for collaboration agreements with industry partners to oblige compliance with modern slavery legislation (e.g.: The Parties shall, and shall procure that persons associated with them who are working on the Project, comply with all applicable laws, statutes, regulations and sanctions, including those relating to modern slavery and anti-bribery and anti-corruption (including but not limited to the Modern Slavery Act 2015 and the Bribery Act 2010).)
-The contract types to which this will be added include: Studentship Agreements, Subcontracts or Service Provision agreements, Consultancy agreements, Framework Agreements, Licence Agreements, Visitors Agreements and Funding Agreements where we provide funding to others.
+4.5 Continue to ensure that template contracts produced by Pirbright include the language already adopted for collaboration agreements with industry partners to oblige compliance with modern slavery legislation (e.g.: The Parties shall, and shall procure that persons associated with them who are working on the Project, comply with all applicable laws, statutes, regulations and sanctions, including those relating to modern slavery and anti-bribery and anti-corruption (including but not limited to the Modern Slavery Act 2015 and the Bribery Act 2010).)
+The contract types to which this will be added include Studentship Agreements, Subcontracts or Service Provision agreements, Consultancy agreements, Framework Agreements, Licence Agreements, Visitors Agreements and Funding Agreements where we provide funding to others.

 4.6 Terms and conditions for the provision of products, reagents, services, and training to include the clause already adopted for collaboration agreements with industry partners, noting that Pirbright can refuse to provide those services to organisations or individuals that the Institute discovers are not compliant with the legislation or equivalent applicable legislation where the agreement is not governed by UK law.
 The Pirbright Institute also reserves the right to immediately terminate any contract should it be found that the provider of products, reagents, services, and training is not compliant with the legislation.
-Furthermore, wording to this effect will be included on the relevant pages of the Institute’s outward facing website.
+Furthermore, wording to this effect will be included on the relevant pages of the Institute’s outward-facing website.

 5. EQUALITY & DIVERSITY